-In Principle 1, I described that diabetes causes tissue hypoxia, which has many negative side effects.
+Diabetes and its associated hyperglycemia can cause tissue hypoxia, which has many negative side effects.
 However, it turns out that the effects of hypoxia are dose dependent.
 Chronic hypoxia, such as that caused by obstructive sleep apnea, has many negative side effects.
 Intermittent hypoxia (e.g., breath holds), on the other hand, has many therapeutic effects.

 It has been shown that intermittent hypoxia causes glucose transport from the blood into the tissues and organs independent of insulin, that is, it lowers blood sugar.
 Further, exercise and hypoxia can be combined to get an enhanced blood sugar lowing effect.
 Finally, intermittent hypoxia also has been shown to increase insulin sensitivity.

 “Acute hypoxia may therefore improve short-term glycaemic control in individuals with type 2 diabetes.” - Mackenzie et al. (2011)

-Intermittent hypoxia also has been shown to improve innate immune function and have an overall anti-inflammatory effect.
-Diabetics, especially type 1s like myself, have compromised immune systems and suffer from chronic inflammation and have compromised immune systems.
-Therefore, this aspect of breath holding could be very beneficial for improving immune function and reducing inflammation in diabetics.
+Intermittent hypoxia also has been shown to improve innate immune function and reduce inflammation.
+Diabetics, especially type 1s like myself, have compromised immune systems and suffer from chronic inflammation.
+Therefore, breath holding might be a therapeutic intervention.

 “Of considerable interest is that some studies suggest that moderate IH protocols actually enhance the innate immune system, while having an overall anti-inflammatory effect.” - Navarrete-Opazo and Mitchell (2014)